Sean Duggan, M.Ed., Managing Director

 For assistance, contact Student Business Services at 806.742.3272.
 For questions about specific charges for a room and dining plan, contact University Student Housing at 806.742.2661.

 Hospitality Services provides a wide variety of fresh, healthy, and convenient dining options and plans.
-Dining Bucks Plans can be used in any of the all-you-care-to-eat locations, The Market food court at Stangel/Murdough featuring Fazoli’s®, the Union Plaza food court, Student Union dining outlets, The Fresh Plate food emporium at Bledsoe/Gordon, The Commons by United Supermarkets at Talkington Hall, Raider Exchange in West Village, Einstein® Bros Bagels at Rawl’s College of Business, Quiznos® at the Burkhart Center, The StrEat food truck, any Sam’s Place Mini-market, or Sam’s Express Kiosk.
+Dining Bucks Plans can be used in any of the all-you-care-to-eat locations, The Market food court at Stangel/Murdough featuring Fazoli’s®, the Student Union food court featuring Chick-fil-A®, SUB dining outlets, The Fresh Plate food emporium at Bledsoe/Gordon, The Commons at Talkington Hall, Raider Exchange in West Village, Einstein® Bros Bagels and Chick-fil-A® at the Rawls College of Business, Quiznos® at the Burkhart Center, Starbucks® at the Honors Hall, The StrEat food truck, any Sam’s Place Mini-market, or Sam’s Express Kiosk.

 Three levels of Dining Bucks Plans offer students the option of selecting the level that best fits their individual appetite and needs.
 For example, the Red & Black level is best for those students who consistently eat three meals per day.
 These plans also have plenty of flexibility for students who need late-night options and will take maximum advantage of the extensive offerings of the mini-markets.
 The Matador level will appeal to students who eat most meals on campus.
 The Matador level is the default dining plan when no plan is selected in the Residence Hall Contract.
 The Double T level is a choice for students who may miss meals for various reasons or work off campus.
 The West Village Dining Plan is exclusively available to students living in these apartments.
 For more information, visit the Dining Plan & Rates hospitality.ttu.edu.